isaiah1112/sshreader/docs/source/getting_started.rst

     pip install --upgrade sshreader

-Contratulations!
+Congratulations!
 You are now ready to begin working with sshreader!

 Working With SSH Objects
 ------------------------